DLN.

 A developer today should be able to work on 8 to 10 apps at the same time rather than 1 or 2.
 That means being able to hold more context in their head.
 It’s very hard to know exactly what happens on 10 different apps when you didn’t work on them directly.
 You need to put systems in place to be sure you track everything that happens as input and output of the apps.
 It’s just software engineering:

-• Robust test suite: +90% test coverage, no flaky test, massive fixtures that represent real world data, and test suite speed.
+• Robust test suite: +90% test coverage, no flaky tests, massive fixtures that represent real-world data, and test suite speed.

-• Bug reports: be able to understandn the bigs in productions, replicate them locally, fix, deploy, and write teh learning in a central docuemntation to avoid making this error again.
+• Bug reports: be able to understand the bugs in production, replicate them locally, fix them, deploy, and write the learnings in a central documentation to avoid making this error again.

-• Chaos monkey: run agents locally ti fuzz test the apps and try to find blind spots and uncovered used cases.
+• Chaos monkey: run agents locally to fuzz test the apps and try to find blind spots and uncovered use cases.

-• QA servers: be sure you can QA each branch invidually in isolated envs to try various features at the same time
+• QA servers: be sure you can QA each branch individually in isolated envs to try various features at the same time.

-• Clean code reviews: You need to be able to review all the code pushed to production.
+• Clean code reviews: you need to be able to review all the code pushed to production.
+Use an agent that does a first pass of code review.

 Agent Orchestration